Georgia man wanted in death of girlfriend's 1-year-old child found hiding under bed at mom's house: official

 Jamarius Khalil Dixon, 19, was taken into custody in the Sandersville, Ga., home a week after he and the child's mother found the boy unresponsive and rushed him to a hospital, an official with the U.S. Marshals Southeast Regional Fugitive Task Force told the Macon Telegraph.

-BROTHER OF COLORADO MOM ALLEGEDLY GUNNED DOWN BY BOY, 14, CALLS ATTAACK 'RANDOM, INHUMANE HELL ON EARTH'
+BROTHER OF COLORADO MOM ALLEGEDLY GUNNED DOWN BY BOY, 14, CALLS ATTACK 'RANDOM, INHUMANE HELL ON EARTH'

 The child, identified as Jayce Gibson, was pronounced dead at the hospital, the Bibb County Sheriff's Office said in a statement.
 A cause of death could not be determined at the time.